-Please note the following request: whenever sending questions to the instructor, please type in "Econ 2010-090" into the subject box on the e-mail and be specific about the question that you are asking.
-For example, if you have a question about quiz no. 7, question no. 11, make sure that you state enough information so that your question is clear, Econ2010-90, Quiz#7-11.
+Please note the following request: whenever sending questions to the instructor, please type in "Econ 2020-090" into the subject box on the e-mail and be specific about the question that you are asking.
+For example, if you have a question about quiz no. 7, question no. 11, make sure that you state enough information so that your question is clear, Econ2020-90, Quiz#7-11.
 This will allow the response process to be much more efficient and minimize the chance that a query will end up in a spam box.

 Office hour provides a good opportunity to ask specific questions on the course contents to the instructor directly.
 This course contains many explanations by using graph.
 Answering graphic questions through e-mail is much harder than that through off-line meeting.
 So feel free to visit my office at our regular office hour.
+OSH 378 is a temporary office.
+So when you want to meet me at a time other than our regular office hour, please make an appointment in advance.